 This post may contain affiliate links.
 For more information, visit my disclosures page.

 It’s hard to believe that my little one turned one back in November.
-I’m a little late posting his party pics, but it’s been a bit of a whirlwind with my trip to Europe (which should be a future post) and then Christmas.
+I’m a little late posting his party pics, but it’s been a bit of a whirlwind with my trip to Europe, and then Christmas.
 As we creep up to New Years, I told myself I had to sit down and post some pictures.
 Here are details and images from the Minnesota Lumberjack Birthday Party.

 Lumberjack Birthday Invite